 Substituting $\binom{x}{n}=\frac{1}{n!}\sum_{k=0}^{\infty}s\left(n, k\right)x^{k}$ \cite{Stirling} in lemma \ref{theorem:6} and interchanging the order of summation (permissible by the uniform convergence of equation \ref{eq:2}, which was already demonstrated) yields the desired result.
-Here we use the convention that $s(n, k)=0$ for $k>n$.\end{proof} \begin{remark} The equation for $m=1, 2, 3,\:...$ generates rational approximations to the reciprocal gamma function.
+Here we use the convention that $s(n, k)=0$ for $k>n$.\end{proof} \begin{corollary} The equation for $m=1, 2, 3,\:...$ generates rational approximations of the gamma function.
 For instance, for $m=3, 4$ respectively,

 and